rishav197/Airline-Data-Analysis/README.md

 ## Main Challenges
+**Tight Labor Market and Rising Labor Costs :**

-- Stricter Environmental Regulations : The airline industry is under growing pressure to reduce its carbon emission.
+- **Stricter Environmental Regulations :** The airline industry is under growing pressure to reduce its carbon emission.
 As a result, stricter environmental regulations have been introduced, leading to higher compliance costs, operational restrictions and limited room for fleet expansion.
-- Rising Flight Taxes : To address climate concerns and boost government revenue, many countries are imposing heavier taxes on air travel.
+- **Rising Flight Taxes :** To address climate concerns and boost government revenue, many countries are imposing heavier taxes on air travel.
 These increased taxes raise the overall cost of operations, which may reduce customer demand and hurt profitability.
-- Tight Labor Market and Rising Labor Costs : The aviation industry is facing a shortage of skilled professionals, such as pilots, engineers, and maintenance staff.
+- **Tight Labor Market and Rising Labor Costs :** The aviation industry is facing a shortage of skilled professionals, such as pilots, engineers, and maintenance staff.
 This talent gap has driven up wages and turnover rates, making it harder to maintain consistent staffing levels while managing personnel expenses.